Disastrous opening inning wastes Omar Narvaez’s big day in Mariners’ in 7-4 loss to Oakland

 It did not.
 Mariners opener Matt Carasiti surrendered five runs (four earned), four hits, a walk, a wild pitch and the aforementioned home run while registering a single out in the first inning of the Oakland Athletics’ 7-4 victory on Sunday.

+“If you go through that whole inning, stuff was falling,” Mariners manager Scott Servais said after the game.
+“It was the walk.
+Somewhere in the middle there’s always a walk.
+You have to stay aggressive, and that led into the Olson three-run homer.
+We really couldn’t stop it after that.”

-After Carasiti was mercifully removed from the game with runners on first and third, Wade LeBlanc’s first pitch to third baseman Chad Pinder was laced to left field for a clean single.
+Even after Carasiti was mercifully removed, it did not stop.
+With runners on first and third, Wade LeBlanc’s first pitch to third baseman Chad Pinder was laced to left field for a clean single.
 Outfielder Dylan Moore — in true 2019 Mariners fashion — allowed the ball to trickle through his legs and run to the wall, scoring two more A’s.

 By the time the top of the first inning ended — after nine batters, five hits, two pitchers, one error and 34 total pitches — five runs had been scored.